Last Updated on January 28, 2023 by Sandra Adamson

 Education isn’t the be all end all.
 There are many photographers who have been self taught.
 We all start somewhere.
 I am a SMU graduate with a bachelor of commerce and a Professional Photography Certificate from the New York Institute of Photography.
 Continuing learning is important to me so I also take seminars online.
 I am very educated.
 If you don’t have an eye for photography though, I believe all the education in the world isn’t going to help you.

 My career with wedding photography started in 2006, my business began in 2008.
 Not only do I have the education behind me, but I also have a lot of wedding experience behind me.
-Have a look at my post production editing skills.
+Have a look at my wedding photography post production skills.

-It’s very important to ask as many questions as you can.
+It’s very important to think about questions to ask a wedding photographer before you have your wedding consult with them.
+Ask as many questions as you can.
 Take the time to get to know the wedding photographer you are considering.
-Most photographers will even give you a free engagement session and I have been known to give them away too when you book your wedding with me.
+Think about having an engagement session with them to get a feel for their style and how they work.
 This does help prepare you for the way they will work on your wedding day.
 No question is irrelevant if you are talking to the right photographer.

 Capturing your L❤VE story is my passion…let’s chat!